Avoid BBQ Disasters: Meat Thermometer Tips You Need to Know

 Resting Meat for Accuracy

 Resting meat after cooking is crucial for obtaining an accurate final temperature reading.
 When meat is removed from the heat source, the internal temperature will continue to rise due to carryover cooking.
 This means that if you measure the temperature immediately after cooking, you may get a lower reading than the meat’s true doneness level.
 Allowing the meat to rest for 5-10 minutes for smaller cuts like steaks or chicken breasts and up to 20-30 minutes for larger roasts will give the internal temperature time to stabilize and redistribute the juices evenly throughout the meat.
-This not only ensures a more precise temperature reading but also results in juicier, more flavorful meat.
+This ensures a more precise temperature reading and results in juicier, more flavorful meat.

 Choosing the Right Meat Thermometer